Updated May 3, 2023

 What is Fundrise?

-The company founder, Ben Miller, started Fundrise in 2012 with the idea to make real estate investing accessible to everyone.
+Ben Miller, the co-founder and CEO of the company, started Fundrise in 2012 with the idea to make real estate investing accessible to everyone.

 How does Fundrise Work?